North Country Young Writers’ Festival

 Hosted virtually this year by White Mountains Community College, this free festival is designed for 7th-12th students from New Hampshire with a casual interest in creative writing and also for those who are considering writing as their college major or profession.

-With seven workshops on a range of topics (poetry, screenplays, short stories, drama), a lively Submit-a-thon, readings with published authors, a chance to meet the state’s youth poet laureates (and learn how to become one), fun writing games with prizes, a marathon poem written over 48 hours, and the opportunity to join the editorial board of a new North Country student literary magazine, this festival will be a memorable experience!
+With seven workshops on a range of topics (poetry, screenplays, short stories, flash nonfiction), a lively Submit-a-thon, readings with published authors, a chance to meet the state’s teen poet laureates (and learn how to become one), fun writing games with prizes, a marathon poem written over 48 hours, and the opportunity to join the editorial board of a new North Country student literary magazine, this festival will be a memorable experience!

 Meet the high school students who dared to step on stage and memorize poems for Poetry Out Loud!
-Meet one of the most prolific writers on Earth, a Hollywood screenwriter, who happens to live in Berlin, NH!
+Meet a Hollywood screenwriter who happens to live in Berlin, NH!
+Attend a reading by Brigid Kemmerer, New York Times bestselling Young Adult author!
 For the state’s teachers, we have a special opportunity, a Saturday workshop delivered by Penny Kittle, “Teaching Poetry to Transform Thinking About Writing.”

 Workshop for Teachers | Penny Kittle